 Key challenges: With increasing demand, thoughts to expand staffing may need to be considered.
-Previous Training Plan Managers: 1) Clinical Training and internships and 2) Required Trainings.

 Staff supports training development, assignment, monitoring and reporting, ensuring staff serving underserved groups have access and comply with the required training.
 Further, a structure to support Mental Health First (MHFA) training has been developed and received continued support.
-Mental Health First Aid Training is a nationally respected evidenced based practice "skills-based training course that teaches participants to identify, understand and respond to mental health and substance use challenges."